 How to cut them, lengthwise

-• This will split the okra into half.
+- This will split the okra in half.
 Depending on the recipe, you can cut the half lengthwise again.

 Nutrition in raw okra

-Okra has no sodium, cholesterol or fat.
+Okra has no sodium, cholesterol, or fat.
 That’s why they are favored by diabetics.
-Whenever I cook okra, I always make sure I used little to no salt.
-Why change a good thing, right?
+Whenever I cook okra, I always make sure I use little to no salt.
+Why change is a good thing, right?

-Its one of those rare veggies that is packed with vitamins!
-It has Vitamin K, Vitamin C, Vitamin A and Vitamin E. This makes me happy because I love getting my vitamins from foods.
+It’s one of those rare veggies that are packed with vitamins!
+It has Vitamin K, Vitamin C, Vitamin A, and Vitamin E. This makes me happy because I love getting my vitamins from foods.

-For vegans, proteins and Vitamin Bs are an essential part of our diet and we are always lacking in it.
-Lucky for us, okra has both and so I try to eat it frequently.
+For vegans, proteins and Vitamin Bs are an essential part of our daily diet.

 I have a helpful guide on all things vegan.
 If you have more questions, feel free to comment below.